 - Usage Tracking

-The View submenu allows you to place the position of the Information and Help panes to the left, right, top or bottom of your BiteFX main screen.
-To change the position, simply click inside the circle to the left of the location where you wish the pane to appear.
+The View - Windows submenu allows you to select the position of the Information and Help panes, and the position of the Presentation Information pane to the left, right, top or bottom of your BiteFX main screen.
+To change the position, simply click inside the circle to the left of the location where you wish the panes to appear.

-The default setting is for the Information and Help panes to appear on the left side.
+The default setting is for the Information and Help panes to appear on the left side, and for the Presentation Information pane to appear at the bottom.

 This submenu allows you to modify the behavior of the software with respect to: